-Most veterinarians who replied to the questionnaire worked with cattle and pigs, and this result reflects the importance of these two animals in the Italian livestock sector.
+Most veterinarians who replied to the questionnaire worked with cattle (53.5%) and pigs (12.2%), and this result reflects the importance of these two animals in the Italian livestock sector.
 Most veterinarians specialising in cattle and pigs were male and had more than 20 years of work experience.
 In Italy, the overall ratio between male and female veterinarians is more balanced (57.6% and 42.4%, respectively) compared to the results of the present survey (Nomisma 2014).

 The veterinary profession has changed substantially over the years in terms of the male/female ratio; the number of female professionals has gradually increased, and now, in certain countries, they are a majority in the profession (Allen 2016).

 Nevertheless, most veterinarians who choose jobs on animal farms are male (Shepherd and Pikel 2011).
 The greater propensity of male veterinarians, compared to females, for specialising in farm animals can explain the relatively high age of respondents and allows a better interpretation of some opinions and habits, considering the temporal distance from academic training and the role of age-linked professional experience.
-However, the sample cannot be considered representative of the population of Italian farm animal veterinarians for any socio-demographic characteristics.
-All the available contacts were invited by email but the participation in the study was voluntary and conditioned only by the two initial screening questions.